The Mute Swan

 Manager

 Alessio joined the crew in December 2017 as a veteran in hospitality management.
-With more than a decade's experience under his belt, he knows a thing or two about customer service and how to run a great pub.
+With nearly two decade's experience under his belt, he knows a thing or two about customer service and how to run a great pub.
 As a connoisseur, his true labour of love here at the Mute Swan is our wine list - a job which involves a lot of enthusiastic sampling!
+You'll find him working on the pubs 'PR' (aka chatting to the regulars) or unwinding with a game of chess at the end of a shift... just don't ask him if he's winning.

 Beth